ToeCrow/v3-2025/README.md

 # v3-2025
-This weeks lessons and exercises
+This weeks lessons and exercises.
+React components and introduction to documentation